ibomash/LittleMoments/README.md

   - Just a prompt and a "start" button?
   - Launch right into a timer session?
   - "Start" button but also some duration options?
-  - [ ] Fix setting a bell duration when starting
+  - Ability to set a bell duration when starting
-  - [ ] Fix how the buttons look on the "launcher" screen
 - [x] Implement visual and audio feedback for a timer of a given duration
 - [ ] Ensure timer runs in the background (or figure out keeping screen on)
 - Allow duration to be specified on the timer screen?